salvaterra/flutter_dbclass_generator/README.md

 # Flutter Sqlite Class Generator
-Simple script in Dart to Generate classes.
+Simple, nonintrusive script in Dart to generate database and model classes.
 Keep your code clean and reusable.

 Go from this: